Understanding Lower Back Engagement in Deadlifts: Techniques for Safe Lifting

 Deadlifts vs Squats: Which Is Better for Lower Back Workout?

-Does Deadlift Work Lower Back More Than Legs?
+Does the Deadlift Primarily Target the Lower Back Muscles or the Legs?

 The lower back acts to stabilize the spine and while it does activate the lower back, the legs get more of a workout, particularly the hamstrings, quads and glutes.